-Although Magisto is quite easy video editing tool, but users don’t get that much control over the creative process.
+Although Magisto is quite easy video editing tool, users don’t get that much control over the creative process.
 Additionally, users have to wait 2 minutes for its magic to happen.

 Unlike Final Cut and iMovie, Clips was built from ground up as a mobile app.
 In fact, Apple has become quite good at building a dead simple interface.
 That means, there is now no porting, no jamming square pegs into round holes and no legacy pieces.

-While it’s built to offer shortest route for shooting videos, but some features are still lacking in the earliest version of the app.
+While it’s built to offer the shortest route for shooting videos, but some features are still lacking in the earliest version of the app.

 However, the upside of this simplicity is there’s really no baggage to weigh you down.
-The app starts with a live view of camera (in selfie mode by default).
+The app starts with a live view of the camera (in selfie mode by default).
 Below that, there is a long button written “Hold to Record” on it.

-Live titles does a quite simple job of capturing text.
+Live titles do a quite simple job of capturing text.
 It’s the top of a lot of behind the scenes work by Apple.
 Using voice to text technology, Clips can add captions to videos in real time in eight different text styles.
-Though, it utilizes the iOS detection and requires internet connection.
+Though, it utilizes the iOS detection and requires an internet connection.

 The filters are limited, with only eight of them in the current version of Clips.in addition, it offers Apple’s existing photo filters and a few new novel sections, which turns a live video into a pulp-like image.

 Same goes for the emojis.
 Currently, the app offers up to 30 emojis of most frequently used.
-You can add others, but to do that, you’ll need to choose one of the top ones and then click into it.
+You can add others, but to do that, you’ll need to choose one of the top ones and then click on it.
 This brings up the emoji keyboard from where you can add new emoji.
 Once you add it to your video, you can drag it around the screen, rotate it, and adjust its size.

 Adding music to video is also straightforward.
-The app comes with a few dozen of tracks that run the emotional gamut.
+The app comes with a few dozens of tracks that run the emotional gamut.
 Though, you’ll have to first download them to add to your video, as it helps to Apple to keep the app’s total size low.

 However, it’s a nice feature and additionally, Apple has also tapped action-score god Hans Zimmer to create tense pieces of music.
 Furthermore, Clips also does a good job looping the added music automatically and seamlessly.
-This means, users can’t cut music out of specific scenes, once it is added, it’s applied to the whole thing.
+This means users can’t cut music out of specific scenes, once it is added, it’s applied to the whole thing.

 Everything that user records appears on a timeline on the bottom.
 Each segment appears as its own square that user can arrange manually through dragging and dropping.